eclipse-vertx/vert.x/core_manual_groovy.md

 #### Writing HTTP responses

-To write data to an HTTP response, you invoke the `write` function.
-This function can be invoked multiple times before the response is ended.
+To write data to an HTTP response, you invoke the `write` method or use the leftShift (<<) operator (They do the same thing).
+This method can be invoked multiple times before the response is ended.
 It can be invoked in a few ways:

-GOT HERE

 With a single buffer:

     def myBuffer = ...
-    request.response.write(myBuffer);
+    request.response.write(myBuffer)

+    // Or

+    request.response << myBuffer

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.

-    request.response.write("hello");
+    request.response.write("hello")

+    // Or

+    request.response << "hello"

 A string and an encoding.
 In this case the string will encoded using the specified encoding and the result written to the wire.

     request.response.write("hello", "UTF-16");

-The `write` function is asynchronous and always returns immediately after the write has been queued.
+The `write` method is asynchronous and always returns immediately after the write has been queued.

 The actual write might complete some time later.
 If you want to be informed when the actual write has completed you can pass in a handler as a final argument.
 This handler will then be invoked when the write has completed:

-    request.response.write("hello", new SimpleHandler() {
-        public void handle() {
-            log.info("It has actually been written");
+    request.response.write("hello") { println "It has actually been written" }
-        }
-    });

 If you are just writing a single string or Buffer to the HTTP response you can write it and end the response in a single call to the `end` method.